AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 $ wc-generate --name [wc name]
 ```

-By default, the WC-Generator will assume `auro` as the namespace for the WC, `@alaskaairux` as the npm group, and your current directory where to install.
+**Note** By default, the WC-Generator will assume `auro` as the namespace for the WC, `@alaskaairux` as the npm group, and your current directory where to install.
 Be sure to reference the [api](https://auro.alaskaair.com/getting-started/developers/generator/generator/api) for all information regarding customization.

 ## Servers

 When building the new web component, there are two servers you can use to test your component.

+First is a resource build server.
+Running `npm run dev` will run a watcher that will process all the Sass/CSS resources for your new custom element.

 Running `npm run serve` will start the dev server where you can view your web component demo at [http://localhost:8000](http://localhost:8000).